-- Planning involving a tax position that is tenable but has unintended and unexpected tax revenue consequences.
+• Planning involving a tax position that is tenable but has unintended and unexpected tax revenue consequences.
 Tax administration concerns relate to the risk that tax laws can be misused to achieve results that were not foreseen by legislators.
-This is exacerbated by the often-lengthy period between the time schemes are created and promoted and the time tax administrations discover them and remedial legislation is enacted. - Taking a tax position that is favorable to the taxpayer without openly disclosing that there is uncertainty whether significant matters in the tax declaration accord with the law.
+This is exacerbated by the often-lengthy period between the time schemes are created and promoted, and the time tax administrations discover them, and remedial legislation is enacted. •Taking a tax position that is favorable to the taxpayer without openly disclosing that there is uncertainty whether significant matters in the tax declaration accord with the law.
 Tax administration concerns relate to the risk that taxpayers will not disclose their view on the uncertainty or risk taken in relation to grey areas of law (sometimes, tax administrations would not even agree that the law is in doubt).

 Analytics - A discipline that identifies patterns, relationships, and trends from data, using a variety of mathematically based technologies principally drawn from statistics and data mining.
 Most broadly, analytics covers what might be called basic analytics, including data exploration and aggregation, and advanced analytics, which uses data mining technology for discovery and model building purposes.
 Using statistical and data mining technologies, significantly more complex relationships within and between entities (e.g. taxpayers) can be discovered and modeled, based on analyses over very large populations of collected data.
-Analytics is assisted by the use of good data matching and data linking technology to assist data matching and data linking activities.
+Analytics is assisted using good data matching and data linking techniques that improve the quality and value of data inputs available to a data miner.
+Conversely, analytics can also provide technology to assist data matching and data linking activities.